alexguja/js-classes-workshop/README.md

-## JavaScript Classes - Deep Dive Hands On Workshop
+## JavaScript Classes - Hands On Workshop

 This hands-on workshop takes an in-depth look at JavaScript classes.
 It covers a series of exercies that are designed to help highlight the evolution of classes in JavaScript both before and after ES6.